Group trainings in Nonviolent Communication principles and skills

 - Responding to challenging messages like criticism, blame or guilt trips.

-- Using collaboration instead of force to create mutually beneficial strategies.
+- Using collaboration instead of force to create mutually satisfying strategies.